 While the route through for runners is protected, the ongoing works will be fenced and inaccessible and it will not be possible to see runners at this location.
 All spectators should follow the directions of our event marshals who will advise and direct people to alternative viewing spots.

 Canary Wharf & The Isle of Dogs (DLR)

 Miles 14 to 21 on the London Marathon route are well served by a number of DLR stations.
 The DLR connects with London Underground at Canary Wharf (Jubilee line), Bank (District & Circle lines – connect at Monument station) and Tower Gateway (walk to Tower Hill – District & Circle lines.)
 So, when you want to head back towards the finish you can use these interchanges.

 Meeting up after the race

 You will be reunited with your runner at the runner meet and greet area in Horse Guards Road and Horse Guards Parade.
 You will NOT be allowed into the secure area.
 Many of you will use the crossing points and pedestrian bridge in order to make your way to and from this area, we therefore would ask that you take the time to look over the map above and plan your route to and from the finish area carefully.

-The closest stations to the finish area are indicated on the map.
+The closest stations to the finish area are indicated on the map (see PDF link above).
 For those arriving from St James’s Park station, please proceed along Queen Anne Gate where the crossing point will take you directly into the park.
 For people arriving from Victoria station, please use the footbridge on Spur Road.
 All the crossing points shown will be clearly signed and marshalled but bear in mind that these will be busy and you will often need to wait before you can cross.

 Charing Cross and Embankment stations will involve a longer walk (approximately 20 minutes).
 However, these stations will be less crowded and you will not have to use the crossing points.